Interview With Emory University

 4. What is some of the research students are doing at Emory?

-As onEmory_ReadingRoome of the largest research institutions in the United States, Emory University offers a myriad of research opportunities for medical students.
+As one of the largest research institutions in the United States, Emory University offers a myriad of research opportunities for medical students.
 The MD curriculum includes a 5-month Discovery Phase for research.
 Mentored by faculty, Emory medical students have completed projects here in Atlanta and in countries around the world such as Ecuador, Uganda, Malawi, Kenya, Mali, and Zambia.

 5. What is a brief description of Emory Medical School’s application process?